Barfleur: Geography

+The commune is close to the northeastern tip of the Cotentin Peninsula.
 About 2 mi to the north is Cape Barfleur, with a lighthouse 233 ft high.
 It is twinned with Lyme Regis in the UK.
 A Brittany Ferries vessel is named after the village and operates from nearby Cherbourg-Octeville to Poole in the UK.

-Barfleur is the exact antipode of New Zealand's Antipodes Islands.
+Barfleur is very close to being the exact antipode of New Zealand's Antipodes Islands.